-1 In days to come the mountain of the LORD's house shall be established as the highest of the mountains, and shall be raised up above the hills.
-Peoples shall stream to it, 2 and many nations shall come and say: "Come, let us go up to the mountain of the LORD, to the house of the God of Jacob; that he may teach us his ways and that we may walk in his paths."
+1In days to come the mountain of the LORD's house shall be established as the highest of the mountains, and shall be raised up above the hills.
+Peoples shall stream to it.
+2and many nations shall come and say: "Come, let us go up to the mountain of the LORD, to the house of the God of Jacob: that he may teach us his ways and that we may walk in his paths."
 For out of Zion shall go forth instruction, and the word of the LORD from Jerusalem.
-3 He shall judge between many peoples, and shall arbitrate between strong nations far away; they shall beat their swords into plowshares. and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war any more; 4 but they shall all sit under their own vines and under their own fig trees, and no one shall make them afraid;

-for the mouth of the LORD of hosts has spoken.
+3He shall judge between many peoples, and shall arbitrate between strong nations far away; they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war any more; 4but they shall all sit under their own vines and under their own fig trees, and no one shall make them afraid: for the mouth of the LORD of hosts has spoken.

 At the 2016 General Conference of The United Methodist Church, the resolution "Our Call to End Gun Violence" was passed, becoming an official church statement and part of the Book of Resolutions.
+This resolution was readopted at the 2024 General Conference.
 "Our Call to End Gun Violence" draws on Micah 4:1-4 for its biblical inspiration, applying Micah's prophetic dream of peace to our violent reality.
 This study deepens the connection between gun violence and Micah 4:1-4 by providing an opportunity to delve into the text thematically while exploring the multifaceted issue of gun violence.
 Over the course of the three weeks, we engage Micah 4:1-4 through the themes of the common good, transformation, and flourishing.
 These themes draw out the theological meaning of the passage, provide a window into the causes and implications of gun violence, and suggest faith-filled responses to this scourge.

-At the end of the study is the text of Resolution #3428 "Our Call to End Gun Violence" and a list of advocacy issues and resources.
+At the end of the study is the text of Resolution #3212 "Our Call to End Gun Violence" and a list of advocacy issues and resources.

 As "Our Call to End Gun Violence" states, "Whether it happens in the towns of northeastern Nigeria, a suburb in the United States, the streets of Australia, or an office in France, gun violence has become an all-too-often frightening phenomenon.
 We need the reality of Micah's vision more than ever."
 Gun violence is a tragic reality the world over.
 In light of this global context, this study provides particular focus on the United States.
-Gun violence in the United States of America is staggering, with 91 people killed by guns each day.
-The U.S., which has less than 5 percent of the world's population, has 30-50 percent of the world's civilian-owned guns.
+Gun violence in the United States of America is staggering, with 125 people killed by guns each day, and more than 200 people being shot and wounded every day.
+The U.S. gun homicide rate is 26 times that of other high-income countries.
+Black Americans are more than 12 times likely than white Americans to die by gun homicide.
 This has a tremendous impact both on the United States and on other nations.

 If gun violence is not a significant reality in your community or country, there are several ways you can engage this study.
 Use the points of connection and juxtaposition with the picture presented here to probe how your community might engage the issue of gun violence.
 Consider what issues of violence are a reality and what lessons may apply from this study.
 Pray for your fellow Christians where gun violence is a reality.